Laurel's Tomato Growing Tips &

 How Much Sunlight?

 More direct sunlight; healthier plants; 10 hours is optimum.
 12 is awesome.
-They also need rich deep fluffy well-nourished soil for garden health, and for the best possible flavor in your homegrown tomatoes.
+They also need rich deep 16 to 18" fluffy well-nourished soil for garden health, and for the best possible flavors in your homegrown tomatoes.

 Preparing Your Soil